 Your privacy is job #1

 As we mentioned before your privacy is the top priority for OVPN.
-This no logs VPN service has not had a third-party audit to confirm their system works as claimed.
+This no-logs VPN service has not had a third-party audit to confirm the system works as claimed.
 What they do have is a victory in court against The Rights Alliance.
 The Alliance went after OVPN for information about the activities of one of their users.
-In the Fall of 2020, OVPN won the case because the Alliance had, “…not been able prove any weaknesses in OVPN's systems that could mean that logs are stored.”
+In the Fall of 2020, OVPN won the case because the Alliance had, “…not been able to prove any weaknesses in OVPN's systems that could mean that logs are stored.”